Themefic-Team/tourfic/readme.txt

 We provide full support on the WordPress.org forums & [Our Website](https://portal.themefic.com/support/).
 Check our [Support Policy](https://themefic.com/support-policy/).

-### Privacy Policy
-Tourfic uses [Appsero](https://appsero.com/) SDK to collect some telemetry data.
-Appsero SDK does not gather any data by default.
-The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
-Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.
-We use this data to troubleshoot problems faster, make product improvements & ensure a great user experience for all our users.

 ### How can I report security bugs?
 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability](https://patchstack.com/database/vdp/tourfic).